Database Streaming Reference

 Parameters:

-Returns: Object with success
+Returns: Object with success (boolean), operation_id (string), and error (string)

 db_get_async_status(operation_id)